OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Mass_Assignment.md

 #### Detect Handlers

 In order to determine which part of the application is vulnerable to mass assignment, enumerate all parts of the application that accept content from the user and can potentially be mapped with a model.
-This includes all HTTP requests (most likely GET, POST and PUT) that appear allowing create or update operations on the back end.
+This includes all HTTP requests (most likely GET, POST, and PUT) that appear to allow create or update operations on the back end.
-One of the most simple indicator for potential mass assignments is the presence of bracket syntax for input parameter names, as for example:
+One of the most simple indicators for potential mass assignments is the presence of bracket syntax for input parameter names, as for example:

 ```html
 <input name="user[name]" type="text">
 ```

-Then try to add an input related to a non-exiting attribute (e.g. `user[nonexistingattribute]`) and analyze the response.
+When such patterns are encountered try to add an input related to a non-exiting attribute (e.g. `user[nonexistingattribute]`) and analyze the response/behavior.
 If the application does not implement any control (e.g. list of allowed fields) it is likely that it will respond with an error (e.g. 500) due to the fact that the application does not find the attribute associated to the object.
-More interestingly, sometimes those errors allow to discover the attribute names and value data type needed to exploit the issue, without access to the source code.
+More interestingly, those errors sometimes facilitate discovery of attribute names and value data types needed to exploit the issue, without access to the source code.

 #### Identify Sensitive Fields